-January 31st, February 1, 2nd weekend is CANCELLED.
-Make up will be at the end of the session on March 28, 29, and 30th weekend.
-Test day will be on that weekend.
+CANCELLATION 2015: January 30st, January 31st, and February 1st weekend is CANCELLED.
+Make up will be at the end of the session on March 27, 28, and 29th weekend.
+Testing for all classes will be on the make up weekend.

 OTHER NEWS – We are looking for a new Ice Helper to join our team!
 If your child is at least 14 years old, has a badge 8 with us and would like to apply, please send a letter or resume to firstname.lastname@example.org